The ULTIMATE Joint Care Guide For Elderly Dogs

 As well as controlling their weight, diet can also play an important role in how quickly they recover from pain, and keep their joints lubricated and strengthened with the right nutrients.

-The easiest and most rewarding action an owner can take for their pet’s benefit is introducing a supplement in their diet.
+The easiest and most rewarding action an owner can take for their pet’s benefit is introducing a supplement to their diet.
 Our Joint Care Chews are the perfect addition to your pet’s daily food intake, as they are scientifically formulated to promote strength and flexibility.
 Choosing a supplement made from natural ingredients is crucial, as you wouldn’t want to expose your dog to harmful chemicals, so for aging dogs, choose 100% natural ingredients formulated by a reputable pet brand, and make sure they contain glucosamine; a well-known aid for painful joints.

 Petlab Co.
 Pro Tip: Dogs are creatures of habit, and they can be trained to recognize certain actions as a scheduled event.
 Offer your pet a Joint Care Chew right before or after an activity they like (such as playtime or a walk), and they will associate the chews with an exciting time of their day!

 One of the most overlooked factors in improving an older dog's joints is their environment!
 Have a think about everything physically around them – does it all work together to maximize their mobility and improve their joint health?
 When asked that question, many owners will discover they need to make some changes around the house.
 Here are a few areas that you can improve to give your dog the best possible chance of an active, joint-pain free future:

 Taking care of a senior dog requires extra time and attention!
 When dogs get older, they tend to experience behavioral changes, become more irritable, or lose the ability to do the things they used to love.
 Remember to show your elderly pet some love and attention by petting them more often, talking to them, and relaxing together.